 Precision Manufacturing & Engineering provides engineering and precision manufacturing services throughout North America in a wide variety of industries.
-These services include: wireless and wireline construction and maintenance services; the manufacturing of precision parts and components for a variety of industries; the manufacture of specialized stainless steel tanks, vessels, and processing equipment; electrical and control systems integration focused on the agricultural material handling segment; and the manufacture of specialized heavy-duty pressure washing and steam systems, commercial water recycling systems, and custom tanks.
+These services include: wireless and wireline construction and maintenance services; the manufacture of precision parts and components for a variety of industries; the manufacture of portable hydronic climate control equipment; the of Operating Results and Financial Position for the three and nine months ended September 30, 2023 manufacture of specialized stainless steel tanks, vessels, and processing equipment; electrical and control systems integration focused on the agricultural material handling segment; and the manufacture of specialized heavy-duty pressure washing and steam systems, commercial water recycling systems, and custom tanks.